In this post

 - And for the same reason it is also not compatible with Garmin Running Power

 - It has no Strava function.
 I mean, there's no Live Strava segments nor Strava Beacon

 - While the FR245 is made entirely of plastic, the 645 has a stainless steel bezel

 - There are no profiles of skiing, snowboard or rowing sportsThey are present in 645

 You must not forget that since it is a model that has just arrived on the market it also has some of the new features present in the whole range and which are not in the 645.

 Thanks to Sony's new GNSS chipset the autonomía of the FR245 is far superior, especially if we talk about its operation with GPS only use, with 10 hours more battery life in favor of the 245.
-Press Ox.
+Pulse Ox.